 ‘Spain!
 Take me with you!’

 ‘That’s brilliant,’ I say, remembering a conversation we’d had during lockdown.
-I’d just heard on the news that Barbados was encouraging people to work from home over there for a year.
+I’d been telling her that Barbados was inviting people to work from home over there for a year.
 ‘If only I didn’t have dogs and horses and a husband,’ I’d told her.
 ‘I’d be straight there.’

 ‘It’s meant to be,’ I say, blinking back my tears.